Skip to content

 Cosy Cashmere Sweater

 Knitted products made from natural fibres can ‘pill’.
 Pilling is when the fibres form little fuzzy balls in areas where rubbing occurs - for example, under the arms or along the inside of the thighs.
 Pilling is most likely to happen when cashmere is brand new.
-Some people use a razor blade or lint tape to remove loose fibres, but we recommend our special Loop comb to remove any unwanted debris from the surface of your cashmere.
+Some people use a razor blade or lint tape to remove loose fibres, but we recommend our Loop cashmere comb to remove any unwanted debris from the surface of your cashmere.

 So, to the washing.
 Firstly, fill a bowl with lukewarm water (35 degrees) and add the detergent.
 Before putting the item in to wash, turn it inside-out.
 Soak for a few minutes then rinse in cold water.